 Heck, the cheapest plan supports 10 websites, so you should really be running 10 websites for that price.
 You at least know that all of the sites are going to be blazing fast and secure.

 FlyWheel is the most reasonably priced managed WordPress host in this article.
 For only $14 per month, you get your site placed on a super fast VPS, and the customer support team is there to complete your migration.

 It's also simple to upgrade when your site grows, so there's no need to worry about problems with scaling up.
 Oh yeah, and the prices never increase like with Bluehost or SiteGround.

 Finally, agencies and development firms have the option to go with a bulk plan, starting and $92 per month and supporting 10 WordPress installations.

 Ecommerce Hosting: Customer Support

-Support is offered 24/7 through phone or email, but you won't have any access to a live chat area.
+Support is offered 24/7 through email, but you won't have any access to a live chat area.
 You can also connect via social media or consider going through the award winning knowledge base.
-Although the company lacks a chat box, we would argue that WPEngine has the most friendly and helpful support team in the industry.
+Although the company lacks a chat box, we would argue that WPEngine has one of the the most friendly and helpful support team in the industry.